-GRI Standards Brief Description of the Disclosures Page Numbers Full or Partial Disclosure RESPONSIBLE BANKING M1: Cu istomer Satisfaction & Responsible Sales and Marketing 103-1 Explanation of the material topic and its Boundary M1: Customer Satisfaction & Responsible Sales and Marketing - Why is This Important?
+GRI Standards Brief Description of the Disclosures Brief Information on Key Disclosures, Reference Page Numbers Full or Partia Disclosure M1: C ustomer Satisfaction & Responsible Sales and Marketing 103-1 Explanation of the material topic and its Boundary M1: Customer Satisfaction & Responsible Sales and Marketing $-$ Why is This Important?
 145 Full 103-2 The management approach and its components M1: Customer Satisfaction & Responsible Sales and Marketing - What is Our Approach?
 145 Full 103-3 Evaluation of the management approach M1: Customer Satisfaction & Responsible Sales and Marketing - What Did We Do?
-145 Full 417-2 Incidents of non-compliance concerning marketing communications Partial Non-GRI Disclosure Net Promoter Score (NPS) M1: Customer Satisfaction & Responsible Sales and Marketing - What Did We Achieve?
+145 Full 417-2 Incidents of non-compliance concerning marketing communications M1: Customer Satisfaction & Responsible Sales and Marketing - What is Our Approach?
+We did not receive any non-compliances with relevant regulations concerning marketing communications.
+145 Partial Non-GRI Disclosure Net Promoter Score (NPS) M1: Customer Satisfaction & Responsible Sales and Marketing - What Did We Achieve?
 Ranked 1st in CSAT score and NPS amongst AmBank Group customers.
 147 Customer Compliments M1: Customer Satisfaction & Responsible Sales and Marketing - What Did We Achieve?
 We received a 45.0% YoY increase in Customer Compliments.
 147 M2: Brand & Market Presence 103-1 Explanation of the material topic and its Boundary M2: Brand & Market Presence - Why is This Important?
-148 Full 103-2 The management approach and its components 148 Full 103-3 Evaluation of the management approach nt approach M2: Brand & Market Presence - What Did We Do?
-Full Non-GRI Disclosure Solid Branding Strategy M2: Brand & Market Presence - What Did We Achieve?
+148 Full 103-2 The management approach and its components M2: Brand & Market Presence - What is Our Approach?
+148 Full 103-3 03-3 Evaluation of the management approach M2: Brand & Market Presence - What Did We Do?
+148 Full Non-GRI Disclosure Solid Branding Strategy M2: Brand & Market Presence - What Did We Achieve?
 The Group's branding strategy encompasses our branding, communications, and marketing activities governed by our Brand Governance.
 148 M3: Data Security & Digital Transformation 103-1 Explanation of the material topic and its Boundary M3: Data Security & Digital Transformation - Why is This Important?
 149 Full 103-2 The management approach and its components M3: Data Security & Digital Transformation - What is Our Approach?
 149 Full 103-3 Evaluation of the management approach M3: Data Security & Digital Transformation - What Did We Do?
-149 Full 203-1 Infrastructure investments and services supported Full Non-GRI Disclosure Online Customer Growth M3: Data Security & Digital Transformation - What Did We Achieve?
+149 Full 203-1 Infrastructure investments and services supported M3: Data Security & Digital Transformation - What Did We Do?
+We offer cashless solutions via JomPAY, DuitNow and mTAP in support of BNM's cashless agenda, which are offered to government agencies, universities and religious institutions.
+150 Full Non-GRI Disclosure Online Customer Growth M3: Data Security & Digital Transformation - What Did We Achieve?
 137.0% increase in AmAccess Biz customers, 28.0% increase in AmOnline customers.
 35.0% and 2,782% increase in transaction volume for AmOnline and AmAccess Biz, respectively.
-151 - Cybersecurity M3: Data Security & Digital Transformation - What Did We Achieve?
+151 Cybersecurity M3: Data Security & Digital Transformation - What Did We Achieve?
 Scored 100.0% on SC Capital Market Cyber Drill Simulation.
 152